adarshpalaskar1/Movie-Recommender-System/README.md

 # Movie Recommender using Multiple user inputs and ratings and TMDB API

+Recommendation systems use a class of algorithms that can suggest relevant items to the users.
-Recommendation system built using multiple ML models that aims to predict users' interests based on their past behavior and preferences.
+This Movie Recommendation system built using multiple ML models aims to predict users' interests based on their past behavior and preferences.

+The application is deployed at - https://movie-recommender-userprofile.herokuapp.com/

 It uses MovieLens data containing two hundred thousand reviews on about 10000 different movies.
 The n-dimensional linear